-SUGGESTIONS FOR FUTURE RESEARCH
+8. SUGGESTIONS FOR FUTURE RESEARCH

 Future research could further develop the results from this study by reading them with its limitations.
 Studies could replicate the intervention in other states or educational settings to improve the external validity.
 Longer-term studies are suggested in order to investigate the durability of the effects of Conceptual Change Instruction and Guided Reading Instruction Technique on cognitive and affective outcomes.
 Further research can also focus on other constructivist-based instructional strategies or programmes where a combination of both can be also investigated such as technology assisted interventions and learn their effectiveness in the Government education.
 Additionally, studies could examine the effect of these strategies on other attributes of the learning of students, such as critical thinking, engagement or problems solving in teams.

+Consent

+As per international standards or university standards, Participants’ written consent has been collected and preserved by the author(s).

 Competing Interests Disclaimer: